goschtl/zope/zope.generic/trunk/src/zope/generic/factory/README.txt

 The keyface defines the key interface to lookup the factory.
 The class is the implementation.
 The operations attribute defines one operation or a pipe of operations (see zope.generic.operation).
 Input declares the input parameter.
-The attribute provideKeyface asserts that the key interface is provided.
+The attribute provideFace asserts that the key interface is provided.
 Four cases are checked:

 1. If the class does provide the keyface nothing happens.

-2. If the instance provides zope.generic.keyface.IProvidesAttributeKeyfaced
+2. If the instance provides zope.generic.face.IProvidesAttributeFaced
     the __keyface__ attribute is set and the updateDirectlyProvided is called.

-3. If zope.generic.keyface.IAttributeKeyfaced is provided the the __keyface__
+3. If zope.generic.face.IAttributeFaced is provided the the __keyface__
     attribute is set and the keyface is directly provided.

 4. Else only the keyface is directly provided.